Google Analytics Tips & Tricks

-- Measuring User Experience with Event Tracking: Learn three effective and advanced ways to use event tracking in Google Analytics to understand a website’s user experience.
+- Working with Event Tracking: Learn how to use event tracking in Google Analytics to understand a website’s user experience.

 - Introduction to Google Analytics: In this introductory Google Analytics course, you’ll learn how to install Google Analytics on your website, how to access basic reports, and how to schedule a weekly or monthly report email.

 - Using Data to Make Decisions: “Big data” is on the rise and we live in an increasingly data-dependent world, but what are the best ways to use data to make decisions about our websites, content, user experiences and online marketing?